Samir Beloufa

-Samir Beloufa (سمير بلوفة; born 27 August 1979) is an Algerian former professional footballer who played as a centre-back.
+Samir Beloufa (سمير بلوفة; born 27 August 1979) is a former professional footballer who played as a centre-back.
+Born in France, he represented Algeria at international level.

 Club career

 Beloufa played in the Italian Serie A he played for AC Milan, and Monza in Serie B. He also played with Mouscron and Germinal Beerschot in Belgium.

 Beloufa transferred to Helsingborg from Belgium club Westerlo in March 2007.
 In November 2008, his contract with Helsingborg was not extended and he was released.

 International career

 Beloufa made nine appearances for the Algeria national team since 2004.
 He was part of the Algerian 2004 African Nations Cup team, who finished second in their group in the first round of competition before being defeated by Morocco in the quarter-finals.